 Prepostseo's Binary Translator Convert Binary code to Text (English or ASCII) and vice versa.
 To use this tool copy/paste the binary number in the input box and click the Convert button.

-Binary translator is a tool to translate binary code into text for the reading or printing purpose.
+Binary translator is a tool to translate binary code into text for reading or printing purposes.
 You can translate binary to English by using two methods; ASCII and Unicode.

 It's easier to read a binary number than it looks: this is a positional system; therefore, every digit in a binary number is raised to the powers of 2, starting with 20 from the right.
-Each binary digit in the binary code converter refers to 1 bit.
+Each binary digit in the binary code converter refers to.

-ASCII is a character encoding standard for electronic communication, abbreviated from the American Standard Code for Information Interchange.
+ASCII is an international standard used for encoding characters in electronic communication, abbreviated from the American Standard Code for Information Interchange.
 In computers, telecommunications equipment, and other devices, ASCII codes represent text.
 While many additional characters are supported, most modern character encoding schemes are based on ASCII.